oracle/weblogic-kubernetes-operator/documentation/staging/content/samples/azure-kubernetes-service/domain-on-pv.md

   -X POST http://${ADMIN_SERVER_IP}:7001/management/weblogic/latest/edit/appDeployments
 ```

-After the successful deployment, you will find output like the following:
+After the successful deployment, you will find output similar to the following:

 {{%expand "Click here to view the output." %}}
 ```text